cfjedimaster/raymondcamden2018/_posts/2008/11/14/2008-11-14-Getting-Some-with-Transfer.md

 This will sort by last name, descending.
 The listByPropertyMap works pretty much the exact same way as readByPropertyMap but with the option to also specify a sort column.

 Alright - so if you played around with the code a bit you may have noticed something.
 All of these methods expect <b>exact</b> matches.
 You can't use them to search but rather to perform exact matches on properties.
 How would you do random, fuzzy (ie, partial matches) in Transfer?
 TQL (Transfer Query Language) is your solution.
-Until next time...<p><a href='enclosures/D%3A%5Chosts%5Cwww%2Ecoldfusionjedi%2Ecom%5Cenclosures%2Fempdirectory5%2Ezip'>Download attached file.</a></p>
+Until next time...<p><a href='enclosures/D{% raw %}%3A%{% endraw %}5Chosts{% raw %}%5Cwww%{% endraw %}2Ecoldfusionjedi{% raw %}%2Ecom%{% endraw %}5Cenclosures{% raw %}%2Fempdirectory5%{% endraw %}2Ezip'>Download attached file.</a></p>